Women’s Golf Gold Coast Incorporated

 This is the ultimate event in Inter-District competition and was played in 1983 in Rockhampton with Gold Coast the inaugural winners.
 The concept for an inter-district competition with teams of six players was conceived in 1981 when Meg Nunn was Country Vice-President of QLGU and Peg Torrens was Divisional representative.
 Pam Ranger the Gold Coast President donated the Meg Nunn Salver.
 Today seven districts compete in this prestigious event, now a team of six with five to play.

 With the establishment of the Meg Nunn event it became evident that a similar event for the Juniors was needed.
 In 1984 Pam Langford and Gail Corry negotiated with the QLGU to hold a match play handicap event initially with a maximum handicap 18 and up to 21 years of age.
 The maximum age is now 18.
-There have been a number of name players in the Junior Jug over the years such as Ann and Libby Wilson, Nicole Lowien, Melissa Daw, Lisa Gradwell, Allison Chell and Robyn Choi.
+There have been a number of name players in the Junior Jug over the years such as Ann and Libby Wilson, Nicole Lowien, Melissa Daw, Lisa Gradwell, Allison Chell, Robyn Choi and Issy Taylor.

 Gold Coast and Northern Rivers (no longer played)